Sol-Feace

-is a 1990 horizontally scrolling shooter video game developed by Wolf Team and published by Telenet Japan for the Sharp X68000.
+is a 1990 horizontally scrolling shooter video game developed by Wolf Team and published by Telenet Japan for the X68000.
 Versions for the Sega CD and Sega Genesis were released later on, with the latter version renaming the game Sol-Deace.
 The player takes control of the titular starship as it must prevent a malfunctioning supercomputer from enslaving all of mankind.
 Gameplay involves shooting down enemies and avoiding projectiles, while collecting power capsules to increase the Sol-Feace's abilities.
 The Sol-Feace also has dual cannons that can fire shots diagonally.

 The game's soundtrack was composed by Motoi Sakuraba, who would later work on the Tales series for Namco.
 Alongside Micronet's Heavy Nova, it was also one of the first launch titles for Sega CD in Japan, and was made as the console pack-in game in North America.
 Sol-Feace was met with mixed reviews from critics, who praised its fast-paced action, graphics and soundtrack but criticized its lack of originality and subpar quality compared to other similar games on the market.
 Sunsoft owns the rights to Sol-Feace after their acquisition of Telenet Japan's intellectual properties in 2009.

 Gameplay

 X68000 version screenshot, showing the Sol-Feace fighting the first stage boss.

 Sol-Feace is a horizontal-scrolling shooter.
 Controlling the titular starship, the player is tasked with preventing a malfunctioning supercomputer before it enslaves all of mankind.
-The objective of each stage is to destroy incoming enemies and avoiding their projectiles.
+The objective of each stage is to destroy incoming enemies while avoiding their projectiles.
 The Sol-Feace has a pair of dual cannons that can be modified to either point forwards, backwards or diagonally, and can be arranged parallel to each other.
 Shooting small capsules will leave behind power-up items that upgrade the Sol-Feace's abilities when collected — these include homing missiles, a piercing laser, and a wide shot.

-The game is composed of six stages, including mechanical bases, destroyed star vessels and the planet Jupiter — each of these end with a boss fight that must be defeated in order to progress, which have a weak point that must be shot at to inflict damage.
+The game is composed of six stages, including mechanical bases, destroyed star vessels and the planet Jupiter — each of these end with a boss fight that must be defeated in order to progress.
+Each boss has a weak point that must be shot to inflict damage.
 The final stage has the player fighting against the supercomputer antagonist.
 Between stages are animated cutscenes that help explain the game's plot, with the Sega CD release giving these full voice acting.